hypatia-of-sva/alad/README.md

 which will load all AL and ALC functions, including extensions, via alGetProcAddress for the specific context.

-Update ALC pointers to those loaded with a specific ALCdevice with
+Update ALC pointers to those loaded with a specific ALCdevice* device with

         aladUpdateALCPointersFromDevice(device);